Yiu-dororong/case-study-practice-2/README.md

   13
 ```

 Basically, from the ```SELECT``` section, there a few main tables appeared.
 TRI is meant by TRIP, the main sheet which is NYC Citi Bike Trips.
 ZIPSTART is used to retrieve the zip code of the starting location, while ZIPSTARTNAME would be the name of the starting location, and so do ZIPEND and ZIPENDNAME.
 Note that the zip code acts as a primary key on matching the actual location.
 The column names are self-explanatory.
-The DATE_ADD function can add a certain period of time to a date, this is just to make this fictional setting to be more recent.
 Here concludes all the time and location for each trip.

 Next, we have to know the weather condition of every day, so the mean temperature, wind speed, and total precipitation are extracted.
 One may add extra information to investigate, such as fog and snow, but it is not a common weather in New York.